FabianoEger/tago-documentation/tutorials.rst

 	:width: 50%
 	:align: center

-Configure the action to *send e-mail*, enter with the destination e-mail address in the *To* field, and the *Subject*.
-You can enter with a message that will say something like: ``Hi, the switch on your BBB is open!``.
+Configure the action to *send e-mail*, enter with the destination e-mail address and the subject.
+You can enter with a message that will say something like: ``Hi, the switch on your BBB is closed!``.

 .. image:: _static/tutorials/bbb_email_config.png
 	:width: 70%